2024 US Open purse, winner’s share, prize money payout

-The 2024 US Open purse is set for at least $20 million, with the winner's share coming in at $4,000,000 -- the standard 20 percent payout according to the USGA's prize money distribution chart.
+The 2024 US Open purse is set for $21.5 million, with the winner's share coming in at $4,300,000 -- the standard 20 percent payout according to the USGA's prize money distribution chart.

 The 2024 US Open field is headed by Scottie Scheffler, Rory McIlroy, Max Homa and more of the world's best players.